pathakshiv2890/java-code-review-guidelines/logging.md

 ## 2. Log Message Content

-- ✅ Include contextual information (IDs, timestamps, user info)
+- ✅ Include contextual information (IDs, timestamps, user info), do not print object.toString()
 - ✅ Use parameterized logging to avoid string concatenation
 - ✅ Include stack traces for exceptions if generic exception is caught
 - ✅ Use ExceptionUtils for better stack trace handling